Prisca-Lab/Q-learning_Concentration/README.md

   - the *game state* i.e. how many pairs the player has found (a game state includes 4 pairs)
   - the *user state* i.e. whether the player made match or not

+Each action has a value in order to assign a reward:
+  - none: 10
+  - row or column: 5
+  - card: 0.1

 | State\Action | None | Suggest row or column | Suggest card |
 | :---         |     :---:      |          ---: | ---: |
 | `init_state`| | |